-To deliver services to clients and to participate in the financial services sector, the Bank runs processes which are exposed to operational risks.
+To deliver services to clients and to participate in the financial services sector, the Bank runs processes which are exposed to operational and technology risks.
 The Bank prioritises and manages risks which are significant to clients and to the financial services sectors.
 Control indicators are regularly monitored to determine the residual risk the Bank is exposed to.
-The residual risk assessments and reporting of events form the Bank's Operational Risk profile.
-The completeness of the Operational Risk profile ensures appropriate prioritisation and timeliness of risk decisions, including risk acceptances with treatment plans for risks that exceed acceptable thresholds.
+The residual risk assessments and reporting of events form the Bank's operational and technology risk profile.
+The completeness of the operational and technology risk profile ensures appropriate prioritisation and timeliness of risk decisions, including risk acceptances with treatment plans for risks that exceed acceptable thresholds.

-The Board is informed on adherence to Operational Risk Appetite through metrics reported for selected risks.
+The Board is informed on adherence to operational and technology risk appetite through metrics reported.
 These metrics are monitored, and escalation thresholds are devised based on the materiality and significance of the risk.
-These Operational Risk Appetite metrics are consolidated on a regular basis and reported at the Executive Risk Committee and the Country Non-Financial Risk Committee.
+These operational and technology risk appetite metrics are consolidated on a regular basis and reported at the Executive Risk Committee.
 This provides senior management with the relevant information to inform their risk decisions.